Assault Lawyer Pittsburgh | Worgul, Sarna & Ness

 Facing Assault Charges in Allegheny County?
 We Can Help.

 Heated arguments can escalate fast and no one is perfect.
 Assault charges in Pittsburgh can happen to anyone.
 And whether it was a mistake or a misunderstanding, a single incident should not define the rest of your life.
 But no situation is beyond repair.
-A Pittsburgh criminal defense attorney from Worgul, Sarna and Ness is ready to help.
+A Pittsburgh criminal defense lawyer from Worgul, Sarna and Ness is ready to help.

 Our Pittsburgh assault attorneys understand that situations involving assault, domestic violence, or threatening behavior are troubling.
 But you have options to consider.
 Let our lawyers for assault charges review what happened and explain your next steps.
 Call (412) 281-2146 today for a free and confidential consultation.